All you need to know about Aircraft Disinsection in the EEA

 When is EU BPR applicable?

-To sell a biocidal product in the EU, this product needs to be authorized under the EU BPR, but only if the active substance(s) used in the product has/have already been evaluated by ECHA.
+To sell a biocidal product in the EU, this product needs to be authorized under the EU BPR, but only if the active substance(s) used in the product has/have already been evaluated by the European Chemicals Agency (ECHA).
 If the active substance(s) is/are still under evaluation, you can still authorize them under "old" national biocidal regulations.
 (This is by definition temporary, because as soon as the active substance has been evaluated and is approved or forbidden, EU BPR applies.)

 However, as has been established above, there are only two WHO recommended active substances: 1R-trans phenothrin (= d-phenothrin) and permethrin.
 Both the WHO recommended active substances for aircraft disinsection have already been evaluated by ECHA and both active substances are approved for use.